Using fastboot on sunxi devices

 Now that the device is in the fastboot mode, we can continue with creating the partitions on the device.
 By default, u-boot for sunxi defines following partitions:

-- loader1 - partition for secondary program loader
+- loader1 - partition for SPL - secondary program loader (not needed for SPI-based bootloader)

-- esp - EFI system partition, also used for u-boot to look up boot.scr
+- esp - EFI system partition (VFAT), for u-boot scripts (boot.scr)

 - system - Root partition for system